Skip to Content

 Amy Stern

-Amy Stern is Managing Director of Research & Strategy at BI WORLDWIDE.
+Amy Stern is Vice President of Employee Solutions at BI WORLDWIDE.
 Her research has resulted in peer-reviewed publications, invited lectures, research awards, and valued insights for many clients.
 Amy’s deep understanding of employee experimental psychology allows her to combine critical thinking and creativity to create custom research that gets to the heart of diversity, equity, and inclusion at work.
 She advises companies on how to create an equitable and inclusive workforce where all employees can thrive.